stackitcloud/terraform-provider-stackit/README.md

 ## Key flow

+    The following instructions assume that you have created a service account and assigned it the necessary permissions, e.g. `project.owner`.

-To use the key flow, you need to have a service account key and an RSA key-pair.
+To use the key flow, you need to have a service account key, which must have an RSA key-pair attached to it.

+When creating the service account key, a new pair can be created automatically, which will be included in the service account key.
+This will make it much easier to configure the key flow authentication in the CLI, by just providing the service account key.

+**Optionally**, you can provide your own private key when creating the service account key, which will then require you to also provide it explicitly to the CLI, additionaly to the service account key.
+Check the STACKIT Knowledge Base for an [example of how to create your own key-pair](https://docs.stackit.cloud/stackit/en/usage-of-the-service-account-keys-in-stackit-175112464.html#UsageoftheserviceaccountkeysinSTACKIT-CreatinganRSAkey-pair).

-To configure it, follow this steps:
+To configure the key flow, follow this steps:

-    The following instructions assume that you have created a service account and assigned it the necessary permissions, e.g. project.owner.
+1. Create a service account key:

-1. In the Portal, go to the `Service Accounts` tab, choose a `Service Account` and go to `Service Account Keys` to create a key.
+- Use the STACKIT Portal: go to the `Service Accounts` tab, choose a `Service Account` and go to `Service Account Keys` to create a key.
+For more details, see [Create a service account key](https://docs.stackit.cloud/stackit/en/create-a-service-account-key-175112456.html)

-- You can create your own RSA key-pair or have the Portal generate one for you.

 2. Save the content of the service account key by copying it and saving it in a JSON file.